Schedule Quality Assurance Procedures

 11. FLOAT RATIO

-The calculation of this metrics uses the previously calculated metrics of average activity float and average activity remaining duration.
+The calculation of these metrics uses the previously calculated metrics of average activity float and average activity remaining duration.
 The float ratio is simply the average activity float divided by average activity remaining duration.
 A high float ratio can indicate excessive available float or insufficient logic in the schedule.

 12. RESOURCE LOADING